Table of Contents

 Continuous Casting

-Continuous casting, also known as strand casting, In continuous casting, molten material is poured into a mold that is cooled by water.
+Continuous casting, also known as strand casting, in continuous casting, molten material is poured into a mold that is cooled by water.
 The process allows the metal to solidify while being continuously drawn from the mold.
 This continuous flow results in long lengths of metal that can be cut into desired sizes later.

 Advantages of continuous casting: